telerik/fiddler-jam-docs/portal/jam-embedded-api.md

         The jam.share() method accepts an argument of type:
         {
             workspaceId: string,                // The unique ID of your workspace
             submittedBy: string,                // Free-form text
             password: string,                   // Min 8 characters, contain lowercase and uppercase letters, and contain a number.
             sessionDurationInSeconds: number    // (with DOM recording only) Crops a portion of the capturing (from its end) and uploads only that part.
     */

+    /*  Example for shareOptions for workspace with ID 0d96e1b7-f94e-4fb1-9bbc-de674119ebcf.
+        Note that you need to pass your unique workspace ID to be able to access the shared log.
+        In the below options (and if DOM recording is enabled), only the last 16 seconds of the captured log will be submitted (as set through sessionDurationInSeconds).
+    */
+    let shareOptions = {workspaceId:"0d96e1b7-f94e-4fb1-9bbc-de674119ebcf", submittedBy: "site-admin", password: "Qw123456", sessionDurationInSeconds: 16};

-    jamShareUrl = await jam.share(); // When the ShareOptions are omitted, the is uploaded to the default organization workspace without encryption protection. jamShareUrlDiv.innerHTML = 'Share URL: ' +  '<a href="' + jamShareUrl + '" target="_blank">'+ jamShareUrl +'</a>';
+    jamShareUrl = await jam.share(shareOptions); // If the ShareOptions are omitted, the is uploaded to the default organization workspace without encryption protection. jamShareUrlDiv.innerHTML = 'Share URL: ' +  '<a href="' + jamShareUrl + '" target="_blank">'+ jamShareUrl +'</a>';

     await navigator.clipboard.writeText(jamShareUrl);